bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

   sidebar: left
 ---

-`FEniCSx` is an open source multi-platform computing environment to solve partial differential equations using finite element method. `FEniCSx` supports parallel computing with Python and C++ interface. `FEniCSx` is comprised of the libraries UFL, Basix, FFCx and DOLFINx which are the build blocks of it.
+`FEniCSx` is an open-source multi-platform computing environment to solve partial differential equations using the finite element method. `FEniCSx` supports parallel computing with Python and C++ interfaces. `FEniCSx` is comprised of the libraries UFL, Basix, FFCx, and DOLFINx which are the build blocks of it.

 The project originally started in 2003 and was known as `FEniCS`.
-In 2020, the developers released a new version of the library which they renamed as `FEniCSx`.
-The latest stable version of legacy `FEniCS` was released on April 2019 and its barely updated.
+In 2020, the developers released a new version of the library which they renamed `FEniCSx`.
+The latest stable version of legacy `FEniCS` was released in April 2019 and it's barely updated.
 But many tutorials and legacy codes are perhaps written in legacy `FEniCS`.
 So you may want to install a version of it.
 I will demonstrate installing both versions on multiple different platforms here.

 Both `FEniCSx` and `FEniCS` are available on Linux, macOS, and Windows.
 You can download and install it in different ways.
 Check out the [options here for FEniCSx](https://github.com/FEniCS/dolfinx) and [legacy FEniCS](https://fenicsproject.org/download/archive/).
 For both versions, my preferred approach is to install them via Anaconda.

 ## Installation on Windows

 This step in only applicable if you are using Windows.
-You will have to set up Windows Subsystem for Linux (WSL) to use Anaconda based installation of `FEniCSx` and legacy `FEniCS`.
-WSL is a virtual Linux environment within Windows which allows you to use Linux command line tools and GUI applications.
+You will have to set up Windows Subsystem for Linux (WSL) to use Anaconda-based installation of `FEniCSx` and legacy `FEniCS`.
+WSL is a virtual Linux environment within Windows that allows you to use Linux command line tools and GUI applications.
 If you are on macOS or Linux, you can skip this step.
 If you are on Windows and already have installed WSL, it still might be interesting to download the recommended applications/ tools, such as VS Code.

 ## Get your tools ready first